 The Lowcountry is one of the best places to visit and live not only because of its stunning architecture and vibrant culinary scene but because of its comfortable, year-round weather.
 Because the climate is different from other places in the state, we have created a comprehensive Charleston, SC, climate guide.

-From warm, breezy summer days to mild winters perfect for strolling the cobblestone, you can truly enjoy every season here in Charleston.
-Discover everything you need to know about Charleston and find your home away from home today!
+Warm, breezy summer days give way to mild winters perfect for strolling the historic, cobblestone, alleys.
+You can truly enjoy every season here in Charleston.
+Discover everything you need to know about Charleston and find your home away from home today by signing up for our free Sea Islands Guide.

 Charleston, SC, Climate Details